How to Answer IELTS Speaking: A Person You Saw On Television

 Is television news more informative?

 It depends on the program.
-The problem is that many large television stations in my country are owned by rich businessmen.
+One problem is that many of the large TV stations are owned by rich and powerful business people.
 They have controlled the information broadcast for decades, creating a network of specific and censored information.
 Sometimes, a TV program can be very biased about what it reports.

-The information released is shaped to create public opinion according to the interests of these groups.
+The information released is biased to create public opinion according to the interests of these groups.
 They decide the narrative they want to establish.

-In my opinion, television stations are the worst communication medium in my country.
+Overall, I think television stations are the worst communication medium where I live.
 They are too biased to be informative.

 Does television news have more influence than news online or in a newspaper?